lukalelovic/MBAL/README.md

 # MBAL: Microservices-Based Architectural Language

-JSON-based domain-specific language for describing MSA-based systems
+YAML-based description language for describing MSA-based systems

 Currently coupled with the diagrams Python library for generating a graphical model from the language